COVID-19: How Fair Trade USA Is Responding and What You Can Do

 Our standards help to mitigate this risk by giving producers the tools they need for resiliency and help increase their access to healthcare services, sanitation, and preventative resources.
 When you support Fair Trade Certified™ goods, you can be assured your dollars reach some of the world's most vulnerable farmers and workers in this time of unprecedented crisis.

 We believe our mission of creating a more equitable global trade model is more important than ever now and are taking this further by making accommodations to our business practices.
-We are temporarily suspending onsite audits, unless deemed critical, until June 30th, and all of our employees are working remotely and adhering to their city's guidance on sheltering.
+We are temporarily suspending onsite audits, unless deemed critical, until further notice, and all of our employees are working remotely and adhering to their city's guidance on sheltering.
 Our intent with these changes is to remove added burdens on farmers and workers while remaining vigilant to the global containment effort.
 We will communicate out any changes to this plan as we know more.

 In the meantime, we thank you for making a conscious choice to support fair trade during this critical time by seeking the seal when you shop for goods like coffee, pantry staples, produce, home goods and more.
 Our hope is that we strengthen our connections and better understand each other as a global community as we face the challenges ahead of us.
 Please stay vigilant and safe.